Skip to content

 Q-Chemion: end to end quantum computing calculation pipeline with QEDMA, Oxford Ionics, Copenhagen University and the Technical University of Denmark (DTU).

-MQS x Fraunhofer SCAI Benchmarking Framework: In collaboration with Fraunhofer MQS has developed a quantum computing algorithms benchmarking framework to assess methods related to quantum computing enhanced quantum chemistry calculations.
+MQS x Fraunhofer SCAI Benchmarking Framework: In collaboration with Fraunhofer MQS has developed a quantum computing algorithms benchmarking framework to assess methods related to quantum computing enhanced quantum chemistry calculations (to be released).

 Quantum Innovation Challenge: Quantum Innovation Challenge in collaboration with Novo Foundation, BioInnovation Institute (BII), DCAI, QAI Ventures and many more.
 The annual challenge focuses on applications of quantum computing within the life sciences.